haifeng-jin/haifeng-jin/README.md

 I am a Ph.D. candidate in DATA Lab at Texas A&M University.

 I am expected to graduate in May 2021.
-I seeking a software engineer job in United States.
+I am seeking a software engineer job in United States.

 <a href="https://www.linkedin.com/in/HaifengJin" title="Linkedin"><img src="https://haifengjin.com/img/linkedin.svg" width="20"></a>